 Bees, butterflies, and hummingbirds love the cosmos.
 This annual will bloom from late spring until the fall’s first frost.

-Also known as echinacea, this perennial is loved by bees, hummingbirds, and butterflies.
-Birds like the drying seed heads.
-I see more bees on these blooms than on any other flower I have in my garden.
+I always see tons of bees on these blooms throughout the growing season.
 The bloom time in my hardiness zone 8b is from early summer to mid-fall.

-This plant blooms from mid-summer to fall and attracts bees, butterflies, and hummingbirds, as well as birds who love the seeds.
+This plant has the most gorgeous yellow flowers which bloom from mid-summer to fall and attracts bees, butterflies, and hummingbirds, as well as birds who love the seeds.

-Daisies are an early summer bloomer and stick around until the first part of August in my garden.
+Daisies are early summer bloomers and stick around until the first part of August in my garden.
 They are great pollen producers and attract bees and butterflies.

 Bumblebees love snapdragons for so many reasons.
 The bell-shaped flower is perfect for the bees to buzz in and out.
-I’ve also read that the way the snapdragon’s patterns are arranged on each flower is a huge attractor to these pollinators.
+The way that the snapdragon’s patterns are arranged on each flower is a huge attractor to these pollinators.